Cafezinhu/godot-vr-simulator/README.md

 ## Moving and rotating the controllers
 - Move your mouse to move the controller
+- Scroll to move the controller closer or further away from the camera
 - Move your mouse while holding ``Shift`` to rotate the controller

 ## Trigger and Grip